tez-capital/docs.tez.capital_content/en/tezpay/tutorials/how-to-setup.md

 | ![<Simple Configuration file for TezPay.>](/tezpay/tutorial/tezpayImage13.png) |
 |-|

+> If you've used json before but now hjson, you can read more about it here: [https://hjson.github.io/](https://hjson.github.io/)

 *Yellow is areas you will input data/edit fields*
 *Blue are comments about Configuration File objects*